-This is where landing pages come in handy.
-The landing page has its focus on only one product.
-It focuses on how the product solves a problem, its USP, user testimonials etc.
+This is where landing pages come in handy because they focus on only one product/service.
+They emphasise on how the product solves a problem, its USP, user testimonials etc.

-Various UX tools like heatmaps, usability testing, competitor analysis, etc. not only help improve your landing page design but also achieve your business goals.
+Various UX tools like heatmaps, usability testing, competitor analysis, etc. not only help refine your landing page design but also achieve your business goals.

 Here are some benefits of incorporating UX into your business

-- UX increases usability and adoption of your products
+- Increase usability and adoption of your products

-- You can also enhance customer retention through improved user experience
+- Enhance customer retention through improved user experience

 - And finally, all of the above can help increase your brand’s market share

-Now that we know what landing pages are and why UX is important for landing page design, here are a few points to keep in mind when designing them.
+Now that we know what landing pages are and why landing page UX is important, here are a few points to keep in mind when designing them.

-Before you start designing a website landing page, it is important you find answers to a few fundamental questions.
-The questions that govern your UX and UI design decisions.
+Before you start designing the landing page of website, it is important you find answers to a few fundamental questions.
+These questions will govern your UX and UI design decisions.

-Positioning your product and optimizing your page accordingly is another important consideration for landing page design.
+Positioning your product and optimising your page accordingly are equally important considerations for landing page UX.